rogerbinns/apsw/doc/tips.rst

 :issue:`59`)

-The amount of memory and I/O saved is trivial compared to Python's overal memory and I/O consumption.
-You may also need to tune the shared cache's memory back up to what it would have been with seperate connections to get the same performance.
+The amount of memory and I/O saved is trivial compared to Python's overall memory and I/O consumption.
+You may also need to tune the shared cache's memory back up to what it would have been with separate connections to get the same performance.

-The shared cache mode is targetted at embedded systems where every byte of memory and I/O matters.
+The shared cache mode is targeted at embedded systems where every byte of memory and I/O matters.
 For example an MP3 player may only have kilobytes of memory available for SQLite.